LinkedInTwitter

 [CV] [Email] Phone: +92 42 35608368

 I'm broadly interested in researching networked systems and their societal impacts.
-My current research centers on digital development, countering misinformation, cloud/edge computing and the interplay between technology and public policy.
+My current research centers on digital development & equity, countering misinformation, cloud/edge computing and the interplay between technology and public policy.

 Research: Cognitive Reflection & Misinformation